-Magic Leap sees a bright future in AR health care
+Magic Leap sees a bright future in AR healthcare

 Before surgery, surgeons often mentally rehearse what they’re going to do: where they’ll make the initial incision and what comes after that.
 But what if they could physically simulate the surgery?
-Augmented-reality company Magic Leap has just signed an exclusive deal with Brain Lab, which supplies visualization and training software to surgeons.
+Augmented reality company Magic Leap has just signed an exclusive deal with Brain Lab, which supplies visualization and training software to surgeons.
 Through the partnership, Magic Leap will be able to render brain scans into 3D objects, which surgeons can interact with through its signature goggles.

 The deal is just the latest health project on Magic Leap’s slate.
 It also marks a return to a field that CEO Rony Abovitz knows best: surgery.
-His first company, Mako Surgical, built robots that pre-determined bone cut specifications for knee and hip replacements surgeries and assisted in surgery.
+His first company, Mako Surgical, built robots that predetermined bone cut specifications for knee and hip replacement surgeries and assisted in surgery.
 It was acquired by Stryker Corporation for $1.65 billion in 2013.

 Health and wellness is one of five key areas that Magic Leap is targeting for its technology, along with mobility, entertainment, energy and water, and communications.
 “We’ve been talking about this concept of a digital operating room for a long time,” says Jennifer Esposito, the company’s VP of health and fitness.
 “Not just Magic Leap, but a lot of people.”